-This edition was published by ROC on February 2, 2016 in paperback and has 340 pages.
+This urban fantasy is a paperback edition that was published by ROC on February 2, 2016 and has 340 pages.

 Fourth in the Alex Craft urban fantasy series and revolving around a grave witch living in Nekros City, Texas.